olbat/nvdcve/README.md

 # NVD/CVE® as JSON files
+__Important__: this repository is now partially redundant with the [CVEProject/cvelist](https://github.com/CVEProject/cvelist) project that allows to explore the CVE®/NVD modification history using git as well as submitting new vulnerabilities using GitHub pull requests.
+However, this project is still synchronized with the dictionaries to allow to fetch each vulnerability in JSON format.

 ## About
 This repository contains JSON files describing vulnerabilities from the [NVD](https://nvd.nist.gov/general/faq) and [CVE®](https://cve.mitre.org/about/faqs.html) dictionaries.